Aliases for KIT Gene

 GeneCards Summary for KIT Gene

-KIT (KIT Proto-Oncogene Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with KIT include Gastrointestinal Stromal Tumor and Piebaldism.
+KIT (KIT Proto-Oncogene, Receptor Tyrosine Kinase) is a Protein Coding gene.
+Diseases associated with KIT include Gastrointestinal Stromal Tumor and Piebald Trait.
 Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and ERK Signaling.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is CSF1R.

 UniProtKB/Swiss-Prot Summary for KIT Gene